Rules and Regulations

 Pause Timer

 Teams are permitted 5 minutes of total pause time per game.
 Exceeding this limit will result in that team being assigned a loss for that game.
+This can be handshaked by the opposing captain.
 Before unpausing, both teams must agree to unpause.
 If a team unpauses without the permission of their opponent, they will lose one ban in their next game.

 Teams may not pause while any player is in combat.
 If a team pauses while a player is in combat, a tournament moderator must be informed during the pause.
 If a team pauses while a player is in combat and unpauses before a tournament moderator is contacted, that team will be disqualified for the game.
 Teams can handshake this away in circumstances where the “combat” would not result in anything meaningful for either team (for example, a skill shot is hit but there was no intention to follow up on it).